What is a sales funnel? Strategies on how to create one (+ examples and templates)

 A sales funnel is critical for understanding the path to purchase.
 Learn how it works and how to build one so you can increase conversions.

-The concept of a “sales funnel” is a little misleading.
-After all, a real funnel is designed to catch and pour out every ounce of liquid you put into it.
-But not every lead that enters the top of your sales funnel will come out the other end as a customer—there’s bound to be some pretty significant spillage along the way.
+The concept of sales funnels can feel misleading.
+A real funnel is designed to catch and condense everything you put into it, but not every prospect that enters the top of your sales funnel will come out the other end a customer.
+There’s bound to be some spillage along the way.

-That doesn’t mean your sales and marketing teams should settle for a slow drip of conversions, though.
-With the right methods, your business can generate more leads at the top of the funnel and more deals at the bottom.
+However, that doesn’t mean you should settle for a slow drip of conversions.
+With the right approach, your business can generate more leads at the top of the funnel and more deals at the bottom.

 What is a sales funnel?

 Sales funnels are sales and marketing tools used to illustrate the steps of the customer journey.
 Think of a sales funnel as a visual roadmap that shows exactly where a prospect is in the buying process at any given time.

 A sales funnel is important because it allows you to understand what potential customers are feeling and thinking as they move along the path to purchase.
 Knowing where prospects are in their journey gives you the insight you need to identify the best marketing strategies.
 As a result, conversion rates and sales will increase over time.

 Good sales funnels guide prospects toward a purchase by capturing their attention, nurturing their interest, and ultimately closing the deal.
 When all goes well, sales funnels also set you up for good reviews and repeat customers.